SPIKExyz9/1Click-Guide-gensyn-rl-swarm-node/README.md

 •Would you like your model to participate in the AI Prediction Market?
 [Y/n] Enter **Y**

-**Now your node setup is successfully complete**
+**congratulations now your node setup is successfully complete**

+5️⃣ **Extra tips**

 📝•You can save the name and peer ID.

-If you are running on VPS do this👇

-ctrl a + d
+•If you are running it on an VPS fo👇 ctrl a + d

+• if want to see logs do this 👇